siffiejoe/lua-fx/README.md

 Unlike many functional programming languages, Lua supports multiple return values.
 This makes composing functions more powerful, but it also increases the chances of a mismatch between what one function provides and the next one expects.
-The `fx.glue` module provides glue functions that transform argument or return value lists.
+Most common cases can (and should) be handled with string lambdas, but for some akward situations the `fx.glue` module provides glue functions that transform argument or return value lists.
 It is similar in scope to the [`vararg`][4] module, but since it is intended to be used with `compose`, the glue functions in this module create closures that do the actual vararg manipulation.

 The following glue functions are provided: